-In part one, we talked about five ways to prepare your home for winter: cleaning gutters, air-sealing, checking furnaces, sealing ducts, and outdoor lighting.
+In part one, five ways to prepare your home for winter were listed: cleaning gutters, air-sealing, checking furnaces, sealing ducts, and outdoor lighting.
 If you missed it, take a look here, but there is still more to learn before cold weather is here!

 1. Windows, Windows, Windows

 Your windows do more than provide a view of trees with yellow leaves or snow-covered yards.
 They also provide a barrier to the cold.
 Windows with low-e coating reduce heat loss and even reflect back part of the room's heat.
 Installing storm windows can also reduce heat loss through windows by approximately 10%-20%.

 Using drapes and blinds helps reduce heat loss through windows.
 However, in the colder months windows with direct sunlight may benefit from having the blinds up during the daylight hours, as sunlight can help heat the space.